-At Yale School of Medicine, Dr. Harigopal is an Associate Professor of Pathology and Director of the Immunohistochemistry Lab; previously she was the Director of Breast Pathology.
+At Yale School of Medicine, Dr. Harigopal is a Professor of Pathology and Director of the Immunohistochemistry Lab; previously she was the Director of Breast Pathology.
 She has been recognized for her work in breast cancer and in human papillomavirus (HPV) research in cytology specimens.

 Smilow Cancer Hospital, Yale Medicine